Wondering about project Sugar Free?

 Studies show that sugar is as addictive—even more than crack-cocaine and heroin.
 Sounds crazy, I know.
 But it’s true.
 Given the choice, cocaine-addicted rats will choose sugar over cocaine.
 That said, not everyone who eats sugar will become critically addicted to it.
 Taking a break from sugar, like hitting a “reset” button, will help balance your brain and body chemistry and give you the tools to help you decide what role sugar should play in your life.

 + DOES SUGAR FREE MEAN NO MORE DESSERTS?

 No way, Jose.
-On our website, you will find decadent and delicious dessert recipes using fructose-free sweeteners.
+Our programs include decadent and delicious dessert recipes using fructose-free sweeteners.
 Whether your thing is apple pie or strawberry ice cream, I will give you no-brainer recipes for satisfying your dessert fantasies.
 (But I’ll let you in on a little secret: most of my clients find that, after a break from sugar, they don’t crave dessert.
 Hard to believe, right?)